 Ian received his B.S. degree from King's College, London and Ph.D. from Virginia Commonwealth University where he studied the impact of oxidative stress in determining life span and age-related functional declines in Drosophila.
 In 2009, he joined Ted and Valina Dawson's laboratory at Johns Hopkins University where he worked on molecular pathways underlying Parkinson's disease development linked to mutations in LRRK2 (leucine-rich repeat kinase 2).
 His work led to the discovery that mutant LRRK2 causes neurodegeneration through elevated bulk protein synthesis which is mediated by increased phosphorylation of the LRRK2 substrate ribosomal protein s15.
-In September 2015, Ian joined the Jungers Center as Assistant Professor of Neurology with membership in the Parkinson Center of Oregon.
+In September 2015, Ian joined the Jungers Center as Associate Professor of Neurology with membership in the Parkinson Center of Oregon.
 Further Martin Lab information

 Role of aging in neurodegeneration